Ilie Năstase: Controversies

+In the second round of the 1976 US Open against Hans-Jürgen Pohmann, there were several controversial moments involving Năstase.
+At 5–5 in the third and final set Năstase was furious at a photographer and hit a ball at him and swung his racket near him.
+The crowd were at fever pitch by this point.
+Then Pohmann began cramping badly in his leg.
+"Three times Pohmann went down on his cramped leg and three times he came back to fight Năstase to a standstill".
+With the aid of the tournament physician, who attended the leg, Pohmann saved three match points and the set entered a final set tie-break.
+Năstase was screaming at the umpire and directing obscenities at the crowd.
+Pohmann had two match points but Năstase won and then screamed at Pohmann as the two approached the net.
+The British umpire George Armstrong refused to shake Năstase's hand as Ilie continued raving.
+Many thought Năstase should have been disqualified.
+Later, Năstase claimed the match should have been forfeited to him when Pohmann was unable to continue play immediately (he and Pohmann had to be separated in the clubhouse after the match).

 In October 1977 at the Raquette d'Or tournament, Năstase used a 'spaghetti string' (double-strung) racket to end Guillermo Vilas's 46-match winning streak.
 The racket was known for creating large amounts of top spin and unpredictable bounces.
-Vilas quit the match in protest of the racket.
+Vilas quit the match in protest at the use of the racket.
 A few days later, the ATP banned the use of such racquets.

 During the US Open in 1979, Năstase was defaulted from his match against John McEnroe.
-The umpire previously docked Năstase a point in third set and then a game in the fourth for arguing and stalling.
+The umpire previously docked Năstase a point in the third set and then a game in the fourth for arguing and stalling.
 A near-riot followed as the crowd disagreed with the umpire's decision, throwing beer cans and cups on court.
 The match was restarted, with the umpire being replaced, before McEnroe won.

 In 1994 Năstase, Davis Cup captain of his country, was banned for an away match against Great Britain, for "'audible obscenities and constant abuse and intimidation of officials'" in a tie against South Africa.

-In 2017, while captaining his country's Fed Cup team against Great Britain, Năstase was overheard commenting about Serena Williams' unborn child, and the 71-year-old asked Britain's Fed Cup captain Anne Keothavong for her room number while posing for photographers.
+In 2017, while captaining his country's Fed Cup team against Great Britain, Năstase was overheard commenting about Serena Williams' unborn child, and the then 71-year-old asked Britain's Fed Cup captain Anne Keothavong for her room number while posing for photographers.
 Năstase previously made unfounded comments about Williams allegedly doping.
 Before Great Britain and Romania began their two-day World Group play-off, Năstase allegedly stormed in to the media centre to confront British journalists over the reporting of his comments the previous day.
 Năstase could only find Press Association tennis correspondent Eleanor Crook before launching into a tirade about the reporting.